paulboutin/pi-music-display/README.md

 ## Project Purpose

 The goal of **pi-music-display** is to create an interactive, remote display that automatically updates with the album artwork, title, artist, and other metadata of any song playing in its vicinity.
-This can be used in settings such as home entertainment, public installations, or even as a creative art project.
-By separating the application logic into a Node.js front end and a Python-based song recognition microservice, the project ensures modularity and flexibility.
+This can be used in settings such as home entertainment, public installations, or as a creative art project.

 ## Features